mescobarbrenes/Topics-Spring25/README.md

 ![Logged-In User 2](https://github.com/mescobarbrenes/Topics-Spring25/blob/main/images_hw4/hw4_loggedin_2.png?raw=true)

 ## **MongoDB Integration**
 When a user has an account, they can be found in the user collection of Cluster0 in MongoDB.
-For exammple, user snoopy has been added in the user collection.
+For example, user snoopy has been added in the user collection.
 ![MongoDB Integration](https://github.com/mescobarbrenes/Topics-Spring25/blob/main/images_hw4/hw4_mongodb.png?raw=true)